solowiejmaciej/EmailService/README.md

 # EmailService API

-Simple API that allowes users to send emails and manage them
+API that allowes users to send Notifications and manage them

 ## Features